olssonm/swish-php/README.md

 ```

 > [!IMPORTANT]
-> Note that Payouts uses `payoutInstructionUUID` instead of an `ID`, you should [set this yourself to keep track of it](#regarding-idsuuids).
+> Note that Payouts use `payoutInstructionUUID` instead of an `ID`, you should [set this yourself to keep track of it](#regarding-idsuuids).
 If it's missing, it will be set automatically upon creation.

 ### Regarding IDs/UUIDs